neuland/hac/README.md

 The last two actions need root access, so the setup script will use 'sudo'.
 Please have a look at the script _before running it_ to make sure that nothing bad will happen ;)

+Edit the `~/.hac/config` file to match your system configuration.